Risk-Aware Submodular Optimization for Multi-Robot Coordination: Simulations

 \subsubsection{Qualitative Results}

-We first show one trial of OTA in action in Figure~\ref{fig:assign_in_action} where we assign $R=3$ vehicles to $N=2$ demand locations with triggering ratio $\gamma = 0.5$.
-Since we model the real-time waiting time at each intersection as a random sample from its distribution, OTA can end up with different results in different trials, even with the same vehicles' initial positions and demand locations.
+We first show one trial of ATA in action in Figure~\ref{fig:assign_in_action} where we assign $R=3$ vehicles to $N=2$ demand locations with triggering ratio $\gamma = 0.5$.
+Since we model the real-time waiting time at each intersection as a random sample from its distribution, ATA can end up with different results in different trials, even with the same vehicles' initial positions and demand locations.